Working at

 1. The Amsterdamsche Ballast Maatschappij

-The Amsterdamsche Ballast Maatschappij (A.B.M) was founded by B.H.
+The company was founded by Mr. B.H.
 Thüring.
-Ballast started as a sand supplier and supplied empty merchant vessels that went to sea with ‘ballast’.
+Ballast started as a sand supplier and supplied ballast for empty merchant vessels departing for sea.

 2. Contractor H.F.
 Boersma